WheelieTired/btc-app-server/README.md

 9. Upload that archive to S3 (call it `btc-app-server-latest.tgz` in the btc-app-server bucket)
 10. Make that archive world readable
 11. Deploy in OpsWorks (click the deploy button)
+12. Check that the build number is what you expect: https://btc-server.bicycletouringcompanion.com/version